drzelin/ghlu_challenge/log-management-api/README.md

     * ensure the correct logs are being returned given a range
     * ensure the app can handle any number of log messages sent in a post request
     * ensure the app can handle malformed requests gracefully
-* Add the timezone offset as another field in the database
+* Add the timezone offset to the database and account for it in the range
 * Use Faker to combine times and dates to generate random dates along with random times
 * Allow user to request logs based on other parameters such as ids, text within the log messages, etc.